mdn/community-meetings/2024-02-26/agenda.md

 ## Intro & overview of agenda

+- Some rules, use the chat.
+Larger topics can be carried over to next time.
 - We have an Open Source Community Manager position open https://www.mozilla.org/en-US/careers/position/gh/5675010/ please share it with your networks - thank you!
+- New [blog post by Dipika](https://developer.mozilla.org/en-US/blog/) about technical writing
+- Content workshop happening in March to assess Learn area and related docs given curriculum

 ## Team updates

 Project updates from the MDN team

 - MDN Curriculum launch (Konstantina & Chris M)
+- (Brian) Some info on contributing to MDN, where to look for docs, help, how to chat with us.

 ## Contributor updates